bitsofcotton/p0/README.md

 # How to use (commandline):
     ./p0 <size> < stream-next-sign-unknown.txt
-    # 0 < size : taylor matrix size,
+    # 0 < size : step to average.
-    #            should large enough with middle of frequency band size.
+    #            should be large enough with middle of frequency band size.

 # Proof
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.